-Criteria Guidelines 9.6 Data Transfer 9.6 Data Transfer A. All data stored at OTS (or related parties) must be transferred to the Authority.
+Aspects Criteria Guidelines отѕ 9.6 Data Transfer 9.6 Data Transfer A. All data stored at OTS (or related parties) must be transferred to the Authority.
 B. The Plan should specifically address how OTS will transfer all data to the Authority in a complete, accurate and secure manner.
 This transfer should ensure that any copies of data remaining at OTS (or related parties) are destroyed and therefore no long accessible to employees and others post wind-up.
 1. The Plan should outline the steps that will be taken to ensure any copies of data are destroyed and wiped (including data held by third parties where OTS is the owner); and 2.
 Controls should be in place to avoid replication/sharing/sale of the data, prior to and following wind-up.
-9.6 Data Transfer 9.6 Data Transfer A. All data stored at OES (or related parties) must be transferred to the Authority.
-A. The Plan should specifically address how OES will transfer all data to the Authority in a complete, accurate and secure manner.
+OES 9.6 Data Transfer 9.6 Data Transfer A. All data stored at OES (or related parties) must be transferred to the Authority.
+Output Description: A. The Plan should specifically address how OES will transfer all data to the Authority in a complete, accurate and secure manner.
 This transfer should ensure that any copies of data remaining at OES (or related parties) are destroyed and therefore no long accessible to employees and others post wind-up: 1.
 The Plan should determine when the contract with EPRA will be terminated and how this will impact data and IT; 2.
 The Plan should outline the steps that will be taken to ensure any copies of data are destroyed and wiped (including data held by third parties where OES is the owner); and 3.
 Controls should be in place to avoid replication/sharing/sale of the data, prior to and following termination of the EPRA agreement and prior to and following wind-up.
-9.6 Data Transfer A. All data stored at OTS (or related parties) must be transferred to the Authority.
-9.6 Data Transfer A. All data stored at OES (or related parties) must be
+SO- Blue Box 9.6 Data Transfer 9.6 Data Transfer